tau-adl/Detection_Tracking_JetsonTX2/README.md

 # Real-time Drone Detection and Tracking on Jetson TX2
-This code is a real-time algorithm for Visual Detection and Tracking on the Nvidia Jetson TX2 using YOLOv3 and GOTURN.
+This code is a real-time algorithm for Visual Drone Detection and Tracking on the Nvidia Jetson TX2 using YOLOv3 and GOTURN.
 ## Abstract

 Today’s technology is evolving towards autonomous systems and the demand in autonomous drones,